LorenaCapraru/song-sieve/README.md

    - User can create new playlist based on the filtered tracks
    <img width="500" alt="Screenshot 2023-11-23 at 19 39 50" src="https://github.com/LorenaCapraru/song-sieve/assets/108892538/a0cb8a00-6177-421e-b99c-d8b22c5dfdce">

+## Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests.

   <!-- MARKDOWN LINKS & IMAGES -->